 The workshop will start with an informative session where Wouter introduces different growth media, substrates, cultivation methods and fungal strains, as well as the potential of mycelium.
 There will be enough time to ask any questions you might have about mushrooms.
 You will take home a bag of substrate to cultivate oyster mushrooms and with knowledge on how to extract spawn from fully grown mushroom.

-Secretopia is an inquiry into human secretions through art, science and design.
-After exploring the potential of urine in The Pis’ Project, we decided to expand the programme to all sorts of human secretions.
-The Pis’ Project turned into Secretopia.
-In our events and blogs we consider bodily fluids in association with artists and organisations to explore them in a multidisciplinary manner.
+Secretopia is an inquiry into human secretions through art, science, and design.
+In our events and blogs, we consider bodily fluids in association with artists and organizations to explore them in a multidisciplinary manner.

-Djara van Hove was really annoyed by chewing gum what was laying on the concrete.
+Djara van Hove was really annoyed by chewing gum that was laying on the concrete.
 She wanted to discover the deeper meaning of Chewing Gum.
 It has something mysterious about it.
 Although we all know it, we can say very little about it.
 Why don't we question it more?
 How did it begin?
 What are we chewing?
-Why do we chew it anyway.
+Why do we chew it anyway?
 Chewing gum could be more than just a piece of chewy resin.
-What happens if I use the gum as a pure material and consider my 'frustration' as a source of inspiration.
+What happens if we use the gum as a pure material and consider our 'frustration' as a source of inspiration.